Phornhathai/agnos/README.md

 ## WebSocket Server (Render)
 ### Deployed URL:
 https://agnos-phornhathai-server.onrender.com/

-The server listens on Render’s assigned port via process.env.PORT (Render sets this automatically).
+The server listens on Render’s assigned port via process.env.PORT.
 CORS can be configured to allow the Netlify domain if needed.